Dauntsay History, Family Crest & Coats of Arms

 Early History of the Dauntsay family

-Another 311 words (22 lines of text) covering the years 1242, 1348, 1349, 1632 and 1542 are included under the topic Early Dauntsay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dauntsay research.
+Another 156 words (11 lines of text) covering the years 1242, 1348, 1349, 1632, 1542, 1663 and 1660 are included under the topic Early Dauntsay History in all our PDF Extended History products and printed products wherever possible.

 Dauntsay Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Dauntsay are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Dauntsay include Dancey, Dauncy, Dauncey, Dauntsey, Dance, Dancie, Dauncie, Dauntsie and many more.

 Early Notables of the Dauntsay family (pre 1700)

 Outstanding amongst the family at this time was Richard Dansy, High Sheriff of Herefordshire in 1348 and 1349.
 Roger Dansey was High Sheriff of Herefordshire in 1632.
 William Dauntesey (or Dauntsey) was a London merchant and Master of the Worshipful Company of Mercers.
 He died...